Improved Approximation Algorithms for Matroid and Knapsack Median Problems and Applications: Applications

 \section{Applications}

-We now show that various facility location problems can be cast as special cases of matroid median or the extensions considered in Section~\ref{extn}.
-These include the data placement problem~\cite{BaevR01,BaevRS08}, mobile facility location~\cite{FriggstadS11,AhmadianFS13} (with general movement costs), (non-uniform) $k$-median forest~\cite{GoertzN11}, and metric uniform minimum-latency \ufl (\mlufl)~\cite{ChakrabartyS11} (with latency-cost functions).
-The current-best approximation factors for these problems are: 10 for the data placement problem~\cite{BaevRS08}, 16 for non-uniform $k$-median forest~\cite{GoertzN11}, and 10.773 for metric uniform \mlufl~\cite{ChakrabartyS11}.
-No non-trivial approximation guarantees were previously known for mobile facility location; but since we show that this problem reduces to matroid median, approximation guarantees of 16 and 9 follow from the work of~\cite{KrishnaswamyKNSS11} and~\cite{CharikarL12} respectively.
-Thus, our 8-approximation algorithms for matroid median and the extensions discussed in Section~\ref{extn} immediately yield {\em improved approximation guarantees for all these problems}.
+We now show that the various facility location problems listed below can be cast as special cases of matroid median or the extensions considered in Section~\ref{multmat}.
+Thus, our 8-approximation algorithms for matroid median and these extensions immediately yield {\em improved approximation guarantees for all these problems}.